GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/getstarted/index.md

 The extension is now aware that it includes a non-persistent background script and will scan the registered file for important events it needs to listen for.

-This extension will need information from a persistent variable as soon as its installed.
+This extension will need information from a persistent variable as soon as it's installed.
 Start by including a listening event for [`runtime.onInstalled`][11] in the background script.
 Inside the `onInstalled` listener, the extension will set a value using the [storage][12] API.
 This will allow multiple extension components to access that value and update it.